christie888/christie888.github.io/_pages/about.md

  I am specializing in the following research areas:

- **Topic 2: Pysicis-informed (PI) AI for Traffic/Congestion Prediction** Traditional AI models for traffic prediction rely on purely data-driven approaches, which often struggle with generalization, especially in unseen traffic conditions.
+ **Topic 2: Pysicis-informed (PI) AI for Traffic/Congestion Prediction**

+ Traditional AI models for traffic prediction rely on purely data-driven approaches, which often struggle with generalization, especially in unseen traffic conditions.
 Incorporating physics-informed AI (PI-AI) integrates fundamental traffic flow theories into machine learning models.
 This ensures that predictions remain physically consistent, leading to more reliable and interpretable traffic forecasts.

  **Topic 3: Quantum Computing for Optimization and Inverse Problems**

  Optimization is widely applied in machine learning, control and operations research.
-Classical approaches include gradient descent and evolutionary algorithms, while modern methods integrate deep learning.
-Classifies optimization problems based on computational difficulty (e.g., NP-hard problems).
-As quantum hardware improves, quantum computing is expected to revolutionize fields that rely on complex optimization and inverse problem-solving, enabling faster and more accurate solutions in real-world applications.
+Classical approaches include gradient descent and evolutionary algorithms,etc., while modern methods integrate deep learning.
+However, optimization problems face computational challenges, particularly in large-scale and high-dimensional data inputs, as many of them are NP-hard.
+Quantum computing is expected to revolutionize fields that rely on complex optimization and inverse problem-solving, enabling faster and more accurate solutions in real-world applications.
 A specific direction is detection technology in the physical layer of wireless communications.
 The optimization problem of mapping the received signal to qubits is under investigation.

 **Topic 1: Digital Twin (DT) for Resillient and Smart Mobility**